 - Bempton Cliff’s Reserve isn’t too far from me and it’s home to many different types of birds.
 The RSPB reserve is famous for spotting puffins and is also a pretty nice area for a picnic or exploring a few walking trails.

 - My last suggestion is a visit to the beach in Scarborough.
 I may be biased as it’s my hometown but it’s still a pretty fun day out to go to the seaside.
 There’s always something going on and you could always bring your own picnic or try some local fish and chips!

-Hopefully this has given you a few ideas of where to go this Summer if you are wanting to save some money.
-There’s some amazing museums in the county which are free and I think that’s pretty amazing.
+Hopefully, this has given you a few ideas of where to go this Summer if you are wanting to save some money.
+There are some amazing museums in the county which are free and I think that’s pretty amazing.
 I’m hoping to get out around Yorkshire in the next couple of months and see some myself.

 Have you been to any of these places before?